ryanholloway/yolo-frame-processing-api/README.md

 ### API Endpoints

 - `GET /frame`
-  Returns the latest annotated frame as a JPEG image.
+  Returns the latest annotated frame as a JPEG image with detection bounding boxes.
 Returns 503 if no frame is available.

 - `GET /detections`
   Returns JSON array of the latest detected objects with class names and confidence scores.

+- `GET /unprocessed_frame`
+  Returns the latest unprocessed frame as a JPEG image without annotations.

 - `GET /model`
   Returns the current YOLO model name and available models.